theneva/dissertation/src/components/interview-results.md

 As mentioned in the Method chapter, FINN.no is Norway's leading actor in the online classified ads market.
 This puts them in a position where they have requirements that come with large scale, making them a highly relevant company to study: their requirements can possibly be generalised to other large-scale companies, something that cannot be accomplished by carrying out a small implementation project alone.
 FINN.no is also an early adopter of the microservice pattern in their software architecture.

-The goal of the interviews was to shed light on their requirements for a Deployment Strategy, in particular to see how, if at all, these requirements differ from those discussed in the literature review.
+The goal of the interviews was to shed light on their requirements for a deployment strategy, in particular to see how, if at all, these requirements differ from those discussed in the literature review.
 In particular, the following two teams were of interest: Team Cloud IO develops and maintains the infrastructure at FINN.no, and is behind the company-wide initiative to migrate to an infrastructure with exclusively container-based automated deployment; Team Reise is a team that has maintained a focus on automating all processes related to building, testing, and deploying their software.
 The leader of each team was interviewed.

 As there are only two sources, the data is presented by themes that emerged from the interviews.
 The sources are only distinguished when this matters to the context.